publiclab/publiclab-archive/notes/gretchengehrke/09-20-2016/question-would-it-be-feasible-to-use-a-stationary-camera-to-conduct-emissions-opacity-evaluation.md

 ---
-title: "Can we use a timelapse or video camera to monitor particulate air plumes?"\ntagnames: 'photo-monitoring, timelapse, with:warren, question:timelapse, smoke-school, q, question:photo-monitoring'
+title: "Can we use a timelapse or video camera to monitor particulate air plumes?"

+tagnames: 'photo-monitoring, timelapse, with:warren, question:timelapse, smoke-school, q, question:photo-monitoring'
 author: gretchengehrke
 path: /notes/gretchengehrke/09-20-2016/question-would-it-be-feasible-to-use-a-stationary-camera-to-conduct-emissions-opacity-evaluation.md
 nid: 13467